In theory, your role as a teacher is to plan and deliver your lessons, and everything will fall into place.

 For example, instead of saying, “Stop throwing those paper airplanes,” you can say instead, “Can we all focus and pay attention, please.”

-Positive language makes the students feel respected, leading to better behavior.
+Positive language is a social awareness skill that makes the students feel respected, leading to better behavior.

 Plus, positive language will encourage the kids to start speaking positively.
 For example, instead of saying, “This work is too hard for me,” they will begin to say, “I can try my best.”